OPMDG/opm-doc/probes/check_pgactivity.rst

  Even with no threshold, this service will raise a critical alert if one database has a negative age.

- Perfdatas return the age of each database.
+ Perfdata returns the age of each database.